PinMeTo/documentation/README.md

 Insights for Facebook and Reviews can be queried through the [API v2 GraphQL interface](docs/insights-v2.md).

-Insights for Google can be queried through the API v3 OpenAPI interface.
+Ratings and Insights for Google and Facebook can be queried through the API v3 OpenAPI interface.
 Documentation for API v3 is found after logging in to the PinMeTo platform in [Listings](https://places.pinmeto.com/listings) under API > Documentation.

 ## Sample Code